Pitman Efficiency Lower Bounds for Multivariate Distribution-Free Tests Based on Optimal Transport: Introduction

 \subsection{Organization}

 The rest of the paper is organized as follows: In Section \ref{sec:bg} we provide some background on population multivariate ranks defined via optimal transport and present a general convergence result.
-The proposed class of test statistics and its asymptotic properties (consistency, null distribution, power against local alternatives, and ARE computations) are described in Section \ref{sec:ranktsq}.
-Connections to other testing problems and the broader applicability of our techniques are discussed in Section \ref{sec:compare}.
-Proofs of our results, numerical experiments depicting the finite sample performance of our proposed tests, and other additional technical details are given in Appendices~\ref{sec:pfmain}-\ref{sec:verbd}~in the Appendix.
+The family of rank Hotelling $T^2$ test statistics and its asymptotic properties (consistency, null distribution, power against local alternatives, and ARE computations) are described in Section \ref{sec:ranktsq}.
+Similar set of results for the class of rank kernel MMD tests are provided in~\cref{sec:rankmmd}.
+Implications of the results obtained in this paper to other nonparametric testing problems (e.g., in testing for mutual independence) are discussed in~\cref{sec:compare}.
+While most of the main paper focuses on location-shift type alternatives, we provide extensive asymptotic analysis for contamination alternatives too, which are deferred to~\cref{sec:auxdet}.
+Proofs of our results, numerical experiments depicting the finite sample performance of our proposed tests, and other additional technical details are given in Sections \ref{sec:pfmain} and \ref{sec:sim} in the Appendix.